WRITING

 API Documentation

 I’ve worked with a lot of APIs, both in previous jobs and in my own personal projects.
-I’ve documented APIs in Swagger, in Confluence, in MS Word, and in a custom Node.js tool I helped make with a teammate.
+Here's an example of some API documentation that a teammate and I cooked up and designed over a short week.
 You can see the current iteration here.